Vluuks/AndroidPractice/Week1/Lab/README.md

 ### Classes and properties
 Classes in Java like the `Student` class can contain various properties.
 These properties can have all kind of types.
 They can represent simple things like an `int`, `boolean`,  or `String`, but also lists of items and even other classes!
 Properties represent information that can be contained in the class.

+In Java, variable and method names are written using camelCase, such as `studentNumber`.
+Classes on the other hand, use PascalCase, such as `StudentTest`.
+This is the standard for Android apps as well, so get used to this kind of casing!

 ➡️ *Exercise 1.1:* *In the editor on the right, find the `Student.java` file and add another property to the class, right below the `studentNumber` property.*

 Verify that your code still compiles by executing `javac StudentTest.java` at the terminal.
 You can also run the code by using `java StudentTest` afterwards, but the output will still be the same.
 (Why?)